taguchi-ch/freebsd-ports-xorg-raspberrypi/README.md

     # cp -rf * /usr/ports/x11/pixman/
     # rm master.zip

-4:building xorg
+###4: building xorg

     # cd /usr/ports/x11/xorg
     # make config-recursive

 note: in configure, you do not need any video drivers.
   RPI video driver is provided by xf86-video-scfb.

     # make install clean

-5:making xorg.conf
+###5: making xorg.conf

 'Xorg -configure' is not worked on raspberrypi,yet. and you need to make /etc/X11/xorg.conf by yourself. but no problem.

 Aleksandr Rybalko made a nice xorg.conf setting for you. what you have to do is only coping it to your xorg.conf.

 the setting is following: